lmiksch/cocopaths/README.md

 ### General
-1. Modify input to echo and pil format
-2. Cleanup code
+1. Cleanup code
-3. find ideal parameters for domain lengths or find a way to calc optimal lengths for each sequence and folding path
+2. find ideal parameters for domain lengths or find a way to calc optimal lengths for each sequence and folding path

 ### CocoPath
 1.

 ### CocoSim
-1. modify input read
-2. Bug: Complementary domains must be separated by another domain
+1. Bug: Complementary domains must be separated by another domain
-3. Bug: Spacer length 0
+2. Bug: Spacer length 0
-4. Difference between S = 0 and no spacers
+3. Difference between S = 0 and no spacers

 ### CocoDesign

 1. Find objective function
-2. pil format acceptance
-3. DrTrafo parser use from CoFPT
+2. DrTrafo parser use from CoFPT
-4. Modify it to use cocosim output automatically
+3. Modify it to use cocosim output automatically

 ### Current Bugs: